Tyson910/spotify-quiz-app/building-steps.md

 **Steps**:

-1. [ ] Use the user's access token obtained during authentication to make requests on behalf of the user.
+1. [x] Use the user's access token obtained during authentication to make requests on behalf of the user.
-2. [ ] Implement the logic to fetch the recently played tracks from the Spotify Web API.
+2. [x] Implement the logic to fetch the recently played tracks from the Spotify Web API.
 3. [ ] Handle any necessary pagination to retrieve all the tracks if the number of tracks exceeds the API's limit.
+4. [x] Get Audio Features for each recently played track
+5. [x] Merge the two datasets into one array
-4. [ ] Store the retrieved track data in a format suitable for further processing and visualization.
+6. [x] Store the retrieved track data in a format suitable for further processing and visualization.

 ## Feature 3: Popularity vs. Valence Bubble Chart